 (Photo: B for good leaders summit gathered us + 1200 other leaders from 50 different countries together to Amsterdam in May 2023.)

 We have deep roots in marketing and communication.
-And we are still very passionate about the creative stuff.
-Our own transformation started for many years ago with purpose-driven marketing and at some point we realized that it was not enough: we have to help our customers to really change – not only start communications about their purpose.
+And we are still very passionate with the creative stuff.
+Our own transformation started for many years ago with purpose-driven marketing and in some point we realized that it was not enough: we have to help our customers to really change – not only start communications about their purpose.

-There is a holistic way and an existing community for the companies that really want to create better business for planet, people, communities and people.
+There is a holistic way and community for the companies who really want to create a better future for the planet, people and business.
 So here we are – we are helping other companies and organizations to respond possibility to make better business and we still can use our creative roots.
-For the change – we have to inspire the customers, stakeholders, workers to join in.
+For the change – we have to inspire the customers, stakeholders and workers to join in.

 (Photo of the clock tower of the railway station)